laravel/docs/http-client.md

 If needed, you may pass a third argument to the `retry` method.
 The third argument should be a callable that determines if the retries should actually be attempted.
 For example, you may wish to only retry the request if the initial request encounters an `ConnectionException`:

-    $response = Http::retry(3, 100, function ($exception) {
+    $response = Http::retry(3, 100, function ($exception, $request) {
         return $exception instanceof ConnectionException;
     })->post(...);

-If an attempt fails, you may wish to make a change to the request before a new attempt is made.
-You can achieve this by modifying the second parameter of the callable you provided to the `retry` method.
-For example, you might want to retry the request with a new authorization token if the first attempt returned an authentication error response:
+If a request attempt fails, you may wish to make a change to the request before a new attempt is made.
+You can achieve this by modifying request argument provided to the callable you provided to the `retry` method.
+For example, you might want to retry the request with a new authorization token if the first attempt returned an authentication error:

     $response = Http::withToken($this->getToken())->retry(2, 0, function ($exception, $request) {
         if (! $exception instanceof RequestException || $request->response->status() !== 401) {